hikemalliday/chessJs/README.md

 VanillaJS frontend, native python libs for backend.

 Building with as little deps as possible.
-Currently there is only one dep involved with the backend.
+Only adding deps when totally needed (JWTs, etc)